 The science of linguistics has many real-world applications, including translation, information storage/retrieval, lexicography, editing, and language teaching.
 In addition to its majors in general linguistics and in English language, BYU's Department of Linguistics and English Language offers undergraduate minor programs (as well as graduate degrees) in several of these areas.

 A linguistics degree with an emphasis in computers may lead to jobs in high technology, e.g., machine translation, information retrieval, speech recognition and production software, and lexicography.
 Linguistics is also recognized as a strong specialization for those pursuing a career in military intelligence or technical writing.

 The English language major is in many ways similar to the linguistics major, though its focus is more specifically on English linguistics.
 The major provides useful preparation for careers that require special attention to the English language, such as advertising and technical writing.
 The English language major along with a TESOL or editing minor is an especially strong combination.

-The teaching of English to speakers of other languages is an applied linguistics area of high demand, both within the United States and around the world.
-Beginning Fall 2010, both a TESOL minor and TESOL certificate will be offered at the undergraduate level.
+The teaching of English to speakers of other languages is an applied linguistics area of high demand, both within the United States and around the world (see further description under TESOL below).

 In addition, the linguistics and English language majors are excellent preparations for those planning graduate studies in areas as diverse as law, international business, tourism, library science, TESOL, communicative disorders, and speech pathology, not to mention graduate studies in specific languages or in linguistics itself.